g4nlpa/Automatic_Ticket_Assignment/README.md

 9)Excel file was generated

+10)Meaningless words removed and Short Description,Description columns dropped as all the info is merged in Combined description column

 THE ENTIRE PREPROCESSED DATA IS SAVED AS A PICKLE FILE.IF YOU DONT WANT TO RUN THE PREPROCESSING FROM SCRATCH(TAKES AROUND 4 HOURS)
 LOAD THE preprocesseddata.pkl USING A SIMILAR FORMAT AS BELOW: